Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy

 In this section we carry out two comprehensive simulation studies to compare the proposed MMD-based estimators $\hat{\bm \theta}_n$ and $\tilde{\bm \theta}_n$ against some benchmark methods under the Gaussian linear regression and logistic regression settings.

 Some tuning parameters are chosen in the same way in all simulations.
-For the optimization of our proposed estimators, we set the ADMM penalty parameter to $\rho=1$, a standard default that provides a robust balance between primal and dual convergence in consensus optimization \cite{boyd2011distributed}.
-Within the ADMM steps, the $\bm{\theta}$-update is performed using the AdaGrad algorithm with a learning rate of 0.1, which is widely used for its ability to adaptively scale gradients in non-convex landscapes \cite{duchi2011adaptive}.
-The maximum iterations (500 inner, 200 outer) and tolerances ($10^{-4}$.
-The outer ADMM loop is constrained to a maximum of 200 iterations with a primal-dual residual tolerance of $10^{-3}$) follow standard practices in high-dimensional regularized regression to ensure numerical stability without excessive computational cost.
+For the optimization of our proposed estimators, we set the ADMM penalty parameter to $\rho = 1$, a standard default that provides a robust balance between primal and dual convergence in consensus optimization \cite{boyd2011distributed}.
+Within the ADMM steps, the $\bm \theta$-update is performed using the AdaGrad algorithm with a learning rate of 0.1, which is widely used for its ability to adaptively scale gradients in non-convex landscapes \cite{duchi2011adaptive}.
+The maximum iterations (500 inner, 200 outer) and tolerances ($10^{-4}, 10^{-3}$) follow standard practices in high-dimensional regularized regression to ensure numerical stability without excessive computational cost.

 A critical component of MMD-based estimation is the choice of bandwidth parameters for the kernels $K_x$ and $K_y$.
 For each replicate, we utilize the \textit{median heuristic} to adaptively set $h_y$ and $h_x$.
 Specifically, $h_y$ is set to the median of the pairwise Euclidean distances of the response variables $\{y_i\}_{i=1}^n$, and $h_x$ is set to the median of the pairwise distances of the input vectors $\{\bm{x}_i\}_{i=1}^n$.
 However, for the binary response, the median heuristic is not applicable due to the discrete nature of the labels.
-We fix $h_y=\sqrt{2}/2 \approx 0.707$.
+We fix $h_y = \sqrt{2}/2 \approx 0.707$.
 In the context of the geometric kernel for discrete data, this choice ensures that the kernel assigns a significantly higher weight to matching labels ($y_i = y_j$) compared to mismatches, while maintaining enough smoothing to prevent the MMD distance from becoming overly sensitive to individual label flips.
 This value has been found to provide stable performance across a wide range of classification tasks in MMD-related literature \cite{alquier2024universal,rajagopalan1995kernel}.